Rohini731996/Wordle/Wordle_Game/README.md

 # Wordle

-Wordle - The New York Times: Guess the WORDLE in six tries.
+Wordle - The New York Times.

 ## Problem statement